 Use this page to create exemptions for certain web traffic, destination servers, or processes from filtering by the BCS agent with your BCS Plus subscription.

 Exempt All Microsoft Application Traffic

-Enable this feature if you want to exempt all Microsoft application traffic such as Office 365, Skype, or Teams, from filtering by the BCS agent.
+Enable this feature if you want to exempt all Microsoft application traffic such as Microsoft 365, Skype, or Teams, from filtering by the BCS agent.

 Define All Process Exemptions